quiltdata/quilt/docs/advanced-features/tabulator.md

 1. **Schema Consistency**: All files in the package that match the logical key must have the same schema as defined in the configuration.
-2. **Memory Usage**: Tabulator currently reads each file into memory, which may cause issues with very large files.
+2. **Memory Usage**: Tabulator may fail on large files (> 10 GB), files with large rows (> 100 KB), and large numbers of files (> 10000).
 Additionally, Athena has a 16 MB limit per row.
 3. **Cost Management**: Querying very large datasets can be expensive (approximately dollars per terabyte).
 Be sure to set up appropriate cost controls and monitoring.
 4. **Access Restrictions**: Due to the way permissions are configured, Tabulator cannot be accessed from the AWS Console or views.
 You must use the Quilt Catalog to directly query the tables.
-However, you can use `quilt3.login` to access the Catalog, then reuse that session from, e.g., Jupyter notebooks to perform Athena queries.
+However, you can use `quilt3.login` to access the Catalog, then call `get_boto_session` and use that from, e.g., Jupyter notebooks to perform Athena queries.

 ## Usage